8 Best Government Hospitals in Bangkok

 Ramathibodi Hospital

 Ramathibodi Hospital, also known as the Faculty of Medicine Ramathibodi Hospital, is a university hospital of Mahidol University.
-It functions as a teaching hospital for undergraduate students of the Faculty of Medicine Ramathibodi Hospital.
+It serves as one of Thailand's most important referral centers for rare and complicated diseases.

-The hospital is recognized for its outstanding departments of neurology, nephrology, and pediatrics, among others, and has received numerous accolades for its clinical and research excellence.
-Ramathibodi Hospital is also regarded as one of the final referral centers in Thailand for rare and complicated diseases.
+The hospital is recognized for its outstanding departments of neurology, nephrology, pediatrics, and oncology.
+It has received numerous accolades for clinical and research excellence

-5. Rajavithi Hospital
+4. Rajavithi Hospital

 Rajavithi Hospital